CSharp-Catalyst/ModellerMcp/docs/code-generation-design.md

 # Modeller Code Generation - Implementation Status & Technical Design

-## Implementation Status: ✅ COMPLETED (Security Framework)
+## Implementation Status: ✅ COMPLETED (SDK & API Generation)

-The core security framework for LLM-driven code generation has been successfully implemented and is production-ready.
+The comprehensive code generation framework for LLM-driven SDK and API generation has been successfully implemented and is production-ready.
 This includes:

-### ✅ Completed Security Features
+### ✅ Completed Security & Generation Features

 - **Prompt Security Service**: Comprehensive validation and sanitization of user prompts
 - **Secure Prompt Builder**: Builds secure prompts with injection prevention and sanitization